chho-work/biovision/README.md

 # Computer Vision in Microbiology

-## Detect Measure & Classify Antibiogram
-### Training Pipeline with Synthetic Images and Mask RCNN

 ## Overview

+**_Detect, measure and classify Antibiogram.
+A training pipeline with synthetic images and Mask RCNN._**

 **Antibiogram Test**, is a widely used tool in microbiology to find the level of [antimicrobial susceptibility](https://en.wikipedia.org/wiki/Disk_diffusion_test).
 Part of its process consists of measuring "zone of inhibition"(see below for explanation), which is currently performed by clinicians manually using a ruler or digital calliper.